Two Wines.

 Top Honors.

-Marchelle is now releasing Harmony Lane Pinot Noir (2022), named Top Pinot Noir at Pigs & Pinot, and Haiku Chardonnay (2023), awarded Best in Show at the American Fine Wine Competition.
+Marchelle Wines is now releasing Harmony Lane Pinot Noir (2022), winning the elusive Pinot Cup at Charlie Palmer’s Pigs & Pinot, and Haiku Chardonnay (2023), awarded Best in Class for Chardonnay at the American Fine Wine Competition.

 This release is shaped in part by Greg La Follette’s fourth act in winemaking—a return to the varietals and vineyard expressions that have defined his work.
 His perspective informs both site selection and approach, grounding the wines in a clear point of view.